cgnorthcutt/benchmarking-keras-pytorch/README.md

-# Reproducible ImageNet Benchmarking for Keras and PyTorch.
+# Reproducible ImageNet Benchmarking for Keras and PyTorch

 ## License